New study finds PFIC3 marked by increased inflammation in liver

 Share article via email

-The kidney and its bile ducts are highlighted in this close-up illustration.
+The liver and its bile ducts are highlighted in this close-up illustration.

 In a wide-ranging analysis of thousands of different proteins from liver samples from transplant patients, a team of scientists in Spain discovered potential links to the disease mechanisms underlying progressive familial intrahepatic cholestasis type 3, commonly known as PFIC3.